-One of the dental restorative options we offer for damaged tooth at Dentistry For Life in Philadelphia is inlays and onlays.
+At Dentistry for Life in Philadelphia dental restorative options for damaged teeth can include inlays and onlays.
 Dental inlays and onlays can be used to restore teeth which are damaged or have cavities because of tooth decay.
 Dental onlays and inlays are usually made up of porcelain, composite resin, and sometimes even from gold.
 They are bigger than dental filling and smaller than dental crown, inlays and onlays are bonded or cemented into place.

 Application of Inlay and Onlay Restorations:

 Broken or fractured teeth

 Dental Inlays and Onlays are usually used to restore chewing surface of the decayed tooth and they are also called as indirect tooth colored fillings or partial crowns. when the damage of the tooth is extensive to be restored by filling yet not enough to replace with a dental crown, our cosmetic dentist in Philadelphia may recommend dental inlays or onlays.
 Dental inlays and onlays serve the same purpose of restoreing teeth, while the difference between inlays on onlays is how much of teeth they restore.
 Inlays are used to restore a smaller part of the tooth whereas onlays can be used to repair the cusps.

 Inlays and Onlays: The Benefits of the Conservative Approach